Gabelbombe/azure-containerpipeline/assets/jenkins-container.md

 ### Introduction

 In this portion of the paper we will setup Jenkins in a Docker container, using a custom image and configure Jenkins to spin up slave build environments that are Docker containers, on demand and then remove them to clean up.
 Very cool stuff!
-Here is a diagram of what we will have at the end of this part of the tutorial:

 ### The bootstrap code